-Fairfax Spotlight on the Arts, featuring more than 40 Fairfax-area events showcasing local performance and visual artists, announces its schedule for the 28th annual festival that runs from Friday, April 19, to Monday, May 6, 2013.
-This year’s Spotlight, themed “An Artistic Kaleidoscope,” features not only artists from established arts groups familiar to Spotlight fans, but also artists from nontraditional arts and cultural groups from the area.
+Fairfax Spotlight on the Arts, featuring more than 40 Fairfax-area events showcasing local performance and visual artists, announces its schedule for the 29th annual festival that runs from Friday, April 25, to Monday, May 17, 2014.
+This year’s Spotlight, themed “A Voyage of Discovery” features not only artists from established arts groups familiar to Spotlight fans, but also artists from nontraditional arts and cultural groups from the area.
 Spotlight’s wide-ranging event schedule reflects the depth and diversity found in Fairfax’s cultural community.

 In fact, Spotlight provides Fairfax and the surrounding area with an occasion to come together as a community and celebrate the talent its citizens have to offer.
 Fairfax Mayor R. Scott Silverthorne said, ”Spotlight on the Arts provides unique opportunities for community participation in the Fairfax community through musicals, concerts, events and exhibits—for all to enjoy.
 The City of Fairfax is stronger because of Spotlight’s long-standing success.”